- 800 Plutella xylostella Diamondback Moth

 Globally the diamondback moth, Plutella xylostella, is a serious pest of brassica crops but in the UK it is sporadic.
-There have been unusually high levels of it in 2017 and so it is good to keep an eye out for it.
+There was unusually high levels of it in 2017 and so it is good to keep an eye out for it.

 Diamond-back moth may infest crops throughout the UK and the larvae can cause damage to the foliage of cabbage, cauliflower, broccoli, Brussels sprout, kale, Chinese cabbage, swede, turnip, oilseed rape and radish.
 Large infestations can cause damage to up to 100% of plants but yield losses will depend on the impact of damage on plant growth and quality.
 Good control is particularly important where the marketable part of the plant is damaged (cabbage, cauliflower, broccoli, Brussels sprout).
 Plants with low levels of damage usually survive but this may affect uniformity within the crop.

 The rate of development of diamond-back moth is dependent on temperature, so more generations will be completed in warm locations.
 In the UK, depending on when moths arrive, there may be two to three generations per year.
 Eggs may hatch within 2–3 days of being laid and a complete generation takes about 5 weeks at 15°C.

 Adult moths are about 6 mm long.
 They are brownish and have three light brown to white triangular marks on the trailing edge of each forewing.
 When the adults are at rest, the triangular marks on the forewings meet to form diamond shapes.